 How will we use the information about you?

 We collect information about you to process any orders, manage any accounts and, if you agree by giving us your consent, to contact you with updates about our latest news, events and offers which we think may be of interest to you.
-If you are purchasing a ticket or product from us then we will contact you with relevant news and offers, unless you indicate that you do not want to receive this information.

 We will collect and process data where it is necessary to do so for our legitimate interests (for example we may collect and process data of supporters and potential supporters from publically available sources).
 We collect data for purposes of administration (to keep an up-to-date record of our relationships and administer donations), to further our charitable aims and to facilitate a supporter journey of the best possible standard.